nedix/detoxify-flask-container/README.md

     nedix/detoxify
 ```

-### 2. Request toxicity information
+#### 2. Classify toxicity

-The following command sends a HTTP request that classifies the toxicity of a text message.
+This command sends a HTTP request to classify the toxicity of a message.

 ```shell
 curl '127.0.0.1:8080?text=foobar'